-Material: Same gage as duct to 24 inches size in either direction, and two gages heavier for sizes over 24 inches.
+Material: Same gage as duct to 24 inches size in either direction, or two gages heavier for sizes over 24 inches.

 Blade: Fabricate of double thickness sheet metal to streamline shape, secured with continuous hinge or rod.

 Operator: Minimum 1/4 inch diameter rod in self aligning, universal joint action, flanged bushing with set screw.